SajinaPK/AWS_Learning/Solution_Architect/08_Route53/Route53.md

     - **You cannot set an ALIAS record for an EC2 DNS name**
     ![Alt text](images/AliasRecordTarget.png)

-- **Route 53 – Routing Policies**
+# Route 53 – Routing Policies

 - Define how Route 53 responds to DNS queries
 - Don’t get confused by the word “Routing”
     - It’s not the same as Load balancer routing which routes the traffic
     - DNS does not route any traffic, it only responds to the DNS queries
 - Route 53 Supports the following Routing Policies
     - Simple
     - Weighted
     - Failover
     - Latency based
     - Geolocation
     - Multi-Value Answer
     - Geoproximity (using Route 53 Traffic Flow feature)

-- **Routing Policies – Simple**
+- **1 -Routing Policies – Simple**

     - Typically, route traffic to a single resource
     - Can specify multiple values in the same record